The Real Dambusters -

 at each other and planes fly overhead.

-As the action unfolds, two modern day military specialists -
+As the action unfolds, two modern day military specialists - often generals themselves - get inside the

 heads of their historical counterparts to unpick their strengths and weaknesses.